 Depending on your appointment, you may be eligible to access the Coaching @ UBC program.
-This program offers free 1-on-1 coaching services for up to six coaching sessions for the purpose of assisting coaching participants with their personal and professional development.
-For more information and to check your eligibility for this program, you can contact Coaching @ UBC directly via email at coaching@hr.ubc.ca or by phone at 604-822-3351.
+This program offers free 1-on-1 coaching services for up to six coaching sessions for the purpose of assisting participants with their personal and professional development.
+For more information and to check your eligibility for this program, you can contact Coaching @ UBC directly via email at coaching@hr.ubc.ca.